OpenDMA/opendma-spec/OpenDMA-Spec.md

 - Read property
   input: qualified name (§1)
   output: property (§3)
-  Returns the entire description of this property  with it's name, data type, cardinality and value(s).
+  Returns the entire description of this property  with its name, data type, cardinality and value(s).

 - Write property
   input: qualified name (§1) and value(s)